FujoWebDev/astrolabe/DESIGN.md

 ## Overview

+> [!WARNING]
+> This design doc is aspirational and might not represent what is currently possible with the editor.

 This document describes the overarching goal of a Rich Text Editor (RTE) for web applications.
 The editor should:

 - Offer a basic set of out-of-the-box plugins for modern content creation experiences.
 Examples include: gif selectors, spoilers/content warnings on both text and block elements, custom emojis, mentions, embeds, and tumblr-style "photosets".